farmera/sare_grant/study_results_balloons.md

 on the ground.
 Having obtained a set of images we then scripted a process in Fiji to help align, stitch and create the vegetation index.

 #### Post-processing JPEG images from a kite flight.
-Details regarding how to create a vegetation index such as NDVI using the Fiji software package are well described by Chris Fastie and Ned Horning on Public Lab's website [here](https://publiclab.org/wiki/photo-monitoring-plugin) and [here](https://publiclab.org/notes/nedhorning/5-31-2012/registering-and-processing-photos-acquired-two-cameras).
+Details regarding how to create a vegetation index such as NDVI using the Fiji software package are described in detail by Chris Fastie and Ned Horning on Public Lab's website [here](https://publiclab.org/wiki/photo-monitoring-plugin) and [here](https://publiclab.org/notes/nedhorning/5-31-2012/registering-and-processing-photos-acquired-two-cameras).
 The [Public Lab](https://publiclab.org/) community has been a leader in this field and the information they have compiled has served both as inspiration and as a guide throughout our work.